What is it?

 Pyruvic Acid is an AHA exfoliant that helps improve skin texture, reducing dark spots, impurities, or scars.
 It is particularly prized for its ability to smooth the skin and promote a more even, healthy-looking complexion.

-What is this for?
+What is it used for?

 Pyruvic Acid gently exfoliates the skin, stimulating cellular turnover to improve skin texture and reduce impurities, scars, dark spots, and seborrhea.
 Often used in superficial and medium-depth peels to even out skin tone and treat skin prone to discoloration or texture irregularities.
 In addition to exfoliation, Pyruvic Acid, like other AHAs, promotes the synthesis of glycosaminoglycans and collagen, helping to improve skin elasticity and firmness, leaving it smoother and more even.

-Citric Acid: found in citrus fruits, it is used to adjust the pH of cosmetics and has antioxidant properties.
+Citric acid: found in citrus fruits, it is used to adjust the pH of cosmetics and has antioxidant properties.

-Mandelic Acid: derived from bitter almonds, it is known for its antibacterial properties and helps regulate sebum production.
+Mandelic acid: derived from bitter almonds, it is known for its antibacterial properties and helps regulate sebum production.

-Pyruvic Acid: a powerful exfoliant that can significantly improve skin texture and reduce imperfections such as scars and dark spots.
+Pyruvic acid: a powerful exfoliant that can significantly improve skin texture and reduce imperfections such as scars and dark spots.

 DIFFERENCE BETWEEN ALPHA AND BETA HYDROXY ACIDS